"Small Business Beginnings" class participants working in groups during their board meetings.

-The SDSU Extension Community Development Team can offer any of the above mentioned programs among others.
+The SDSU Extension Community Vitality Team can offer any of the above mentioned programs among others.
 They can custom fit presentations to your needs and time frame.
-For more information about what type of programs and/or tools the SDSU Community Development Team can offer you or your community contact:
+For more information about what type of programs and/or tools the SDSU Community Vitality Team can offer you or your community contact:

 - Kari O’Neill, SDSU Extension Bennett County Office

 - Kenny Sherin, SDSU Extension Mitchell Regional Center